rkiuchi/TRACS/README.md

 - ###### The functionality/usage is not fully tested and that's why it is marked as "Optional" now.
 (09/02/2019)

 ### 5. Config File
-Here, newly introduced parameters in the config file ("MyConfigTRACS" in the template) are described.
+Here, newly introduced parameters in the config file ("MyConfigTRACS" in the template) are mainly described.

 - ###### SetAvalanche = yes   # yes: set this doping profile.  no: turn-off, even though parameters are given bellow.